EN

 • its conditions of use and distribution.

-This step is essential, because it prevents data with different levels of robustness, status, or purpose from entering the same environment.
+This step is essential, because it prevents data with neither the same level of robustness, nor the same status, nor the same purpose from being brought into the same environment.

-In other words, we do not connect flows “as a matter of principle.”
+In other words, we do not connect streams “as a matter of principle.”
 We build a chain of trust around each source.
-This requirement is also aligned with what we already uphold in other data-structuring topics, for example in our article on OPERAT and the need to structure, secure, and enhance energy data.
+This requirement also echoes what we already defend on other data-structuring topics, for example in our article on OPERAT and the need to structure, make reliable, and enhance energy data.

 A robust platform does not mix data layers

-The governance issue does not lie only at the collection stage.
-It is also at play in how the platform organizes relationships between data.
+The governance challenge is not only at the time of collection.
+It also plays out in the way the platform organizes the relationships between data.

-Raw data does not have the same value as enriched data.
-Reference data does not have the same function as a derived indicator.
-Information provided by the client does not have the same status as a layer produced by UrbanThink processing.
+A raw data point does not have the same value as an enriched data point.
+A reference data set does not have the same function as a derived indicator.
+Information provided by the client does not have the same status as a layer produced by an UrbanThink processing step.

 • the transformed data;